Girlfriend in a Coma (song): Critical reception

 "Girlfriend in a Coma" has seen critical acclaim since its release.
 David Browne of Rolling Stone praised the song's "bright acoustic guitars" for "add[ing] a folksy grace" to the track.
 Tim DiGravina of AllMusic named the song as a highlight of Strangeways, stating, "Punchy and fun, yet sad and tender, 'Girlfriend in a Coma' is a gleaming, romantic treat from a band crafting brilliant, genre-defining music in the turmoil of its dying days."

 Rolling Stone ranked the song as the 34th best Smiths' song, while NME named it the band's 20th best.
 Guitar named the song as the band's 17th greatest guitar moment, concluding, "Despite the higher watermarks elsewhere on Strangeways, it's still 'Girlfriend in a Comas hooky little acoustic earworm that sticks in our grey matter the longest".
 Consequence ranked the song as the band's 23rd best, writing, "there's something so appealing about how Marr's upbeat composition clashes with the blacker-than-black comedy of Morrissey's lyrics."

 Author Douglas Coupland named his 1998 novel Girlfriend in a Coma after the song.

+In 1990, Soviet rock band Kino released their seventh and final untitled studio album, which included the song "Kogda tvoya devushka bol'na" («Когда твоя девушка больна»).
+Vitaly Kalgin pointed out similarities between "Kogda tvoya devushka bol'na" and "Girlfriend in a Coma" in a 2015 biography of Kino lead singer Viktor Tsoi.